tiprankstipranks

 Our ability to utilize our NOLs and other carryforwards may be limited.

 Under the Code, a corporation is generally allowed a deduction for net operating losses ("NOLs") carried over from prior taxable years, subject to certain limitations.
-As of December 31, 2023, we had approximately $666 million of gross federal NOLs, of which $87 million begin to expire in 2034 and $579 million of which can be carried forward indefinitely, and $31 million of tax credits available to reduce future federal tax liabilities.
 Our NOL carryforwards are subject to adjustment on audit by the Internal Revenue Service and the respective state taxing authorities.
 Additionally, certain of the NOL carryforwards may expire before we can generate sufficient taxable income to use them.
 Our ability to use our NOLs and other carryforwards depends on the amount of taxable income generated in future periods.
 There can be no assurance that an additional valuation allowance on our net deferred tax assets will not be required should our financial performance be negatively impacted in the future.
 Such valuation allowance could be material.
 In addition, the use of NOLs and other carryforwards to offset taxable income is subject to various limitations, which could limit our ability to utilize these tax attributes to reduce our taxes even if we generate sufficient taxable income.
 A corporation's ability to deduct its federal NOL carryforwards and to utilize certain other available tax attributes can be substantially constrained under the general annual limitation rules of Section 382 of the Code ("Section 382") if it undergoes an "ownership change" as defined in Section 382 (generally where cumulative stock ownership changes among material stockholders exceed 50% during a rolling three-year period).
 An ownership change may severely limit or effectively eliminate our ability to utilize our NOL carryforwards and other tax attributes.
-In October 2023, our Board of Directors adopted a tax benefits preservation plan (the "Tax Benefits Preservation Plan") in order to preserve our ability to use our NOLs and certain other tax attributes to reduce potential future income tax obligations.
-The Tax Benefits Preservation Plan is designed to reduce the likelihood that we experience an ownership change by deterring certain acquisitions of our common stock.
+In October 2023, our Board adopted a tax benefits preservation plan (the "Tax Benefits Preservation Plan") in order to preserve our ability to use our NOLs and certain other tax attributes to reduce potential future income tax obligations.
+The Tax Benefits Preservation Plan was terminated in conjunction with our conversion from a Maryland corporation to a Delaware corporation in July 2024 (the "Conversion").
+In the Conversion, we adopted our charter.
+Our charter includes provisions that are also intended to reduce the risk of an "ownership change" under Section 382 of the Code (the "Charter Tax Benefit Provisions").
+The Charter Tax Benefit Provisions generally restrict any person or entity from attempting to transfer any of our stock to the extent that transfer would, if effected and subject to certain exceptions, (i) result in an individual, entity, firm, corporation, estate, trust or other person or group of persons described in the Charter Tax Benefit Provisions as a "Person" owning 4.8% or more of our common stock (which the Charter Tax Benefit Provisions refer to as a "Prohibited Ownership Percentage") or (ii) increase the ownership percentage of any Person that has a Prohibited Ownership Percentage, subject to certain exceptions.
+The Charter Tax Benefit Provisions provide that any transfer that violates the Charter Tax Benefit Provisions shall be null and void ab initio and shall not be effective to transfer any record, legal, beneficial or any other ownership of the number of shares which result in the violation of the Charter Tax Benefit Provisions.
+Some persons who are beneficial owners (as defined under the Exchange Act) of 4.8% or more of our Common Stock are not "4.8-percent stockholders" (defined by reference to the definition of "5-percent shareholder" under Section 382) and hence would not affect our ownership shift for purposes of Section 382.
+We expect our Board to generally grant waivers, if requested, to allow purchases by such persons, though there is also no guarantee our Board will grant any such waivers.
 There is no assurance, however, that the deterrent mechanism will be effective, and such acquisitions may still occur.
-In addition, the Tax Benefits Preservation Plan may adversely affect the marketability of our common stock by discouraging existing or potential investors from acquiring our common stock or additional shares of our common stock, because any non-exempt third party that acquires 4.9% or more of the then-outstanding shares of our common stock would suffer substantial dilution of its ownership interest in HASI.
+In addition, the Charter Tax Benefit Provision may adversely affect the marketability of our common stock by discouraging existing or potential investors from acquiring our common stock or additional shares of our common stock.

 We rely on our project sponsors for financial reporting related to our project companies, and our financial statements may be materially affected if the financial reporting related to our project companies proves to be incorrect.